DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

    ![Templates - Sanitized Content](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/unauthorized-client-crud.png?raw=true)

-   This will delete a data row with the index `0`.
-This is possible because the Grid View's data source still has the Delete statement and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default `True` value.
+   This will delete a data row with index `0`.
+This is possible because the Grid View's data source still has the Delete statement and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default value (`True`).

-The best practices to mitigate this vulnerability are:
+To address this vulnerability:

-- If you intend to use a grid-based control in view-only mode, make sure that its data source does not allow data editing (for example a SqlDataSource does not have the `DeleteCommand`, `InsertCommand` and `UpdateCommand`).
+- If you intend to use a grid-based control in view-only mode, make certain that its data source does not allow data editing (for example a SqlDataSource does not have a `DeleteCommand`, `InsertCommand` and `UpdateCommand`).

--  Use the control's [`SettingsDataSecurity`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.SettingsDataSecurity) property to disable CRUD operations on the control level:
+-  Use the control's [`SettingsDataSecurity`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.SettingsDataSecurity) property to disable CRUD operations at the control level:

   ```aspx
   <SettingsDataSecurity AllowEdit="False" AllowInsert="False" AllowDelete="False" />